Matt Chamberlain

-Matthew Chamberlain (born April 17, 1967) is an American session musician, drummer, producer and songwriter.
-He has played with various artists, including Pearl Jam, David Bowie, The Wallflowers, Elton John, Brandi Carlile, Garbage, and Macy Gray.
+Matthew Chamberlain (born April 17, 1967) is an American drummer, record producer and songwriter.
+He came to prominence with Edie Brickell & New Bohemians, and has worked as a session musician with a wide range of artists including Pearl Jam, David Bowie, Tori Amos, Morrissey, The Wallflowers, Elton John, Fiona Apple, Bob Dylan, Brandi Carlile, Garbage, John Fogerty, Macy Gray, and Soundgarden.

 Biography

 Chamberlain was born in San Pedro, California on April 17, 1967.
 He began learning how to play the drums at 15 years old, taking lessons with David Garibaldi from the band Tower of Power.
 He attended North Texas State's music program, leaving after less than a year.
-After leaving college, he moved to Dallas, Texas and played with multiple bands, often taking on small gigs.
+After leaving college, he moved to Dallas, Texas and played with multiple bands in the Dallas Deep Ellum music scene.

-While in Texas, he was hired to play drums on tour with Edie Brickell & New Bohemians, and he recorded two records with the band before they broke up in 1991.
-At the time of hiring, Chamberlain was living next door to their bass player, Brad Houser.
+While in Texas, he joined the band Edie Brickell & New Bohemians, and was the drummer on their album, "Ghost of A Dog."

 He was the second drummer of the band Pearl Jam and played with them for about three weeks in the summer of 1991.
-He was in their music video for their song "Alive."
+He was in their music video for their song "Alive".

 During the 1991 and 1992 season, he was a drummer for the house band of Saturday Night Live.

 Along with Skerik, Brad Houser and Mike Dillon, he co-created the jazz-fusion band Critters Buggin.

-He has played with David Bowie, Elton John, Brandi Carlile, Fiona Apple, The Wallflowers, Macy Gray, Natalie Merchant, Tori Amos, Garbage and others.